altipeak/safewalk-java-sdk/README.md

 <a name="authentication-api"></a>
 ## Authentication API

-This project has been created to show how to interact with the main Safewalk Authentication Methods available in the platform:
+This project presents the Safewalk Authentication API usage.
+The available APIs are listed below:

 * Static Password
 * QR Code